quiver-team/torch-quiver/README.md

 ### Run Quiver

-Quiver has the same commmand to run on single-GPU and multi-GPU servers.
+Quiver has the same running commmand on single-GPU and multi-GPU servers.
 Below is an example command that runs a Quiver's script `examples/pyg/reddit_quiver.py`:

 ```cmd
 $ python3 examples/pyg/reddit_quiver.py